-The Foundation has always encouraged its applicants to improve the quality of project proposals to increase their chance of success in a competitive process.
-As a result, today, the significant majority of project proposals are of high quality and deserving of funding, limited only by available funding.
-As noted earlier, it is estimated that the current allocation of \$1.2 million is meeting approximately half of the reasonable demand for project funding.
+Throughout its 10-year experience, the Foundation has encouraged its applicants to improve the quality of project proposals to increase their chance of success in a competitive process.
+By 2017, it became clear that a significant majority of project proposals are of high quality and could warrant funding, subject to available funding.
+It is estimated that the current allocation of just over \$1 million is meeting approximately half of the reasonable demand for project funding.
 This factor underpins the proposition that a larger trust fund is necessary to enable the funding of more projects aimed at improving the conservation status of Canadian wild Atlantic salmon populations.

-It is also important to note that the Foundation has developed, and maintains, excellent partnerships with the Department of Fisheries and Oceans on two major initiatives, a salmon modelling project via the Atlantic Salmon Research Joint Venture, and a review aimed at strengthening community stewardship in Newfoundland and Labrador with DFO Newfoundland and Labrador Region.
+It is also important to note that the Foundation developed excellent partnerships with the Department of Fisheries and Oceans on two major initiatives, a salmon modelling project via the Atlantic Salmon Research Joint Venture, and a review aimed at strengthening community stewardship in Newfoundland and Labrador with DFO Newfoundland and Labrador Region.